CristopherNim/WGU-D206/D214/D214_Task_2.md

 The only assumption to random forest model is that it can handle outliers and multi-modal data.
 ##### advantages to Random Forest
 - Robust to outliers.
-	- This will help us deal with outliers since I have no background in nursing home and do not have an expert on the data.
+	- This will help us deal with outliers since I have no background in nursing home data and do not have an expert on the data.
 - Runs efficiently on large datasets
+	- The data is relative large
 - low risk to overfitting
 ##### Disadvantages to Random Forest
 - Slow training
+	- It will take time to train the data
 - Biased when dealing with categorical variables.
+	- The feature categorical columns will have some sort of biased attached to them

+###### Preparing the data for the Random Forest Model
+1) The y variable will represent whether the nursing home was fined or not.
+The X features are going to be use to predict the y feature.
 # **Analysis**

 ###### D.  Report on your data-analysis process by describing the analysis technique(s) you used to appropriately analyze the data.
 Include the calculations you performed and their outputs.
 Justify how you selected the analysis technique(s) you used, including one advantage and one disadvantage of these technique(s).